sb-mig/sb-mig/README.md

 ```
 yarn start
 ```
 to rebuild everything, or go to desired package, and rebuild only that package.
-Keep in min though, that some packages depends on another (like `plugin-generate-project` on `plugin-add-components`)
+Keep in mind though, that some packages depends on another (like `plugin-generate-project` on `plugin-add-components`)